vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/iam/New-VCFGroup.md

 ### -role

 Specifies the role for the group in the SDDC Manager.
-One of: ADMIN, OPERATOR, VIEWER..
+One of: ADMIN, OPERATOR, VIEWER.

 ```yaml
 Type: String